noodldocs/noodldocs.github.io/2.4/nodes/componentutils/component-outputs/README.md

 <##head##>

-A very powerful feature of Noodl is the ability to create **components** that act as reusable nodes in your application.
+A very powerful feature of Noodl is the ability to create **Components** that act as reusable nodes in your application.
 A core concept of components is that they can have inputs and outputs like any of the built in nodes.

 ![](component-outputs.png ':class=img-size-m')